 6. We always advise that a homemade plant-based diet is fully mashed or blended so that any peas, beans or seeds are completely softened and broken down to allow for maximum absorption.
 Dogs do not chew their food as we do – they gulp their food, sometimes without even chewing (as you may notice with a highly palatable plant-based homemade diet), and if you do not mash the food, the nutrients will be unavailable to your dog and result in visible chickpeas, beans or seeds in their poo – unavailable to their body!

-7. As a plant-based diet results in a more alkaline environment in the intestine of our dogs, and your older dogs also produce a more alkaline environment that could inhibit the adequate absorption of all the essential nutrients such as Zinc, Iron and Vitamins from the intestines; we recommend adding apple cider vinegar to the homemade food to acidify it slightly.
+7. As a plant-based diet results in a more alkaline environment in the intestine of our dogs, and your older dogs also produce a more alkaline environment that could inhibit the adequate absorption of all the essential nutrients such as Zinc, Iron and Vitamins from the intestines.
 We add wild organic bright red cranberry powder for this reason to our protein packs that make up our highly nutritious Umameo treats.
-Asparagus, peas, brown rice and lentils also help to naturally acidify the urine and microbiome environment.
+Asparagus, peas, brown rice and lentils in our homemade recipes also help to naturally acidify the urine and microbiome environment.

 8. With a plant-based diet, you can select kind and natural anti-inflammatories such as ginger (as added to our Umameo ginger treat recipe) or fresh herbs such a basil and origanum.
 The kindest anti-inflammatory is Algae oil Omega 3 capsules.
 These are the purest form of Omega 3 with none of the heavy metals as sometimes found in cod liver oil.
 These are so beneficial for ailing joints and nerves.